 SUBPART F. ACTIONS BY OR AGAINST THE STATE; PRESCRIPTION

 §1691.
-Actions by or against the state in connection with contracts
+Venue of actions by or against the state in connection with contracts

 A. Solicitation and award of contracts.
 The Nineteenth Judicial District Court shall

-have exclusive venue over an action between the state and a bidder, offerer, or contractor,
+have exclusive venue over an action between the state and a person, bidder, proposer, offerer,

-prospective or actual, to determine whether a solicitation or award of a contract is in
+or contractor, prospective or actual, to determine whether a solicitation or award of a contract

-accordance with the constitution, statutes, regulations, and the terms and conditions of the
+is in accordance with the constitution, statutes, regulations, and the terms and conditions of

 B. Debarment or suspension.
 The Nineteenth Judicial District Court shall have